cpu-16/cpu-16/README.md

 <p align="left">
 I'm Gilberto from Panamá.<br><br>
 - 🔭 I’m a cybersecurity student.<br>
-- 📚 I'm currently learning about DevOps/SysAdmin, connecting LLM models with n8n and different APIs to automate workflows.<br>
+- 📚 I'm currently learning about DevOps/SysAdmin, connecting LLM models with n8n and different APIs to automate workflows.
-- ⚡ In my free time, I dedicate myself to learning new technologies and practicing every day to improve my skills.
+- ⚡ In my free time, I dedicate myself to learning new technologies and practicing every day to improve my skills.<br>
 - 📫 How to reach me: gilbertr474@gmail.com

 </p>